Exponential ergodicity for Markov processes with random switching: Non-constant jump rates

 \subsection{Weak form of Harris' Theorem}

 As already mentioned earlier, there are situations in which we cannot expect convergence in total variation.
 The problem here is that bounded sets may not be small sets.
-We will therefore replace the notion of small set by the following notion of ``closedness'' between transition probabilities introduced in \cite{HMS}, which takes into account the topology of the underlying space $X$. \begin{defi}[$d$-small set] Let $P$ be a Markov operator over a Polish space $X$ endowed with a distance $d_X \colon X \times X \mapsto [0,1]$.
-A set $A\subset X$ is said to be $d_X$-small if there exists a constant $\varepsilon$ such that
+We will therefore replace the notion of small set by the following notion of ``closedness'' between transition probabilities introduced in \cite{HMS}, which takes into account the topology of the underlying space $X$.